 How are my digital assets secured with iTrustCapital?

-iTrustCapital is a software platform that utilizes a third-party custodian to custody client assets.
-The custodian is a regulated state-chartered trust company.
-As custodian, it holds client assets in individual retirement accounts solely for the benefit of each client.
+iTrustCapital is a software platform that utilizes a third-party Qualified Custodian, Fortress Trust, to custody client assets.
+Fortress Trust is a regulated state-chartered trust company.
+As Qualified Custodian, it holds client assets in individual retirement accounts solely for the benefit of each client.

 - Multi-Party Computation (MPC)

-- Providers undergo regular security and financial audits by external firms and have been awarded SOC 1 Type II and/or SOC 2 Type II certifications
+- Providers undergo regular security and financial audits by external firms and have been awarded SOC 2 Type II certifications

-The Custodian and iTrustCapital maintain a business continuity plan to address business wind-down and account transitions if needed.
-In the event that a wind-down is required, clients would retain ownership and control of their accounts and assets and would be required to transfer their funds to another custodian.
-Client assets are never mixed with operating funds and therefore are not available to satisfy the obligations of iTrustCapital or its custodian.
+Fortress Trust and iTrustCapital maintain a business continuity plan to address business wind-down and account transitions if needed.
+In the event that a wind-down is required, clients would retain ownership and control of their accounts and assets and would be required to transfer their funds to another Qualified Custodian.
+Client assets are never mixed with operating funds and therefore are not available to satisfy the obligations of iTrustCapital or Fortress Trust.

 Do you lend against my assets?

-No, iTrustCapital does not lend against client assets. iTrustCapital never takes custody of client assets and client assets are never mixed with operating funds.
-Client assets are secured and stored with third-party institutional storage providers, as outlined by our Terms of Service in "Section 3.c." -
+Neither Fortress Trust nor iTrustCapital lends against client assets. iTrustCapital never takes custody of client assets and client assets are never mixed with operating funds.
+Client assets are secured and stored with third-party institutional storage providers, as outlined by our Terms of Service in "Section 4.b." -

-Storage: Digital Currencies are stored by the Custodian using an institutional cryptocurrency storage wallet provider(s) and precious metals are physically held at the Royal Canadian Mint with ownership managed via a secure blockchain distributed ledger.
+Storage: Digital Currencies are stored by the Qualified Custodian using an institutional cryptocurrency storage wallet provider(s), and precious metals are physically held at the Royal Canadian Mint with ownership managed via a secure blockchain distributed ledger.

 To learn more about iTrustCapital’s relationship with its clients, see our Terms of Service here.